CapgeminiTechHub/Amazon-web-services-1/README.md

 - "What is this place?"
 - "Tell me about the tech hub."

-These questions and similar questions will cause Alexa to respond by explaining the purpose of the tech hub.
+as well as others, will cause Alexa to respond by explaining the purpose of the Tech Hub.

 # Help

-If the skill is invoked but no intent is uttered, the launch request prompts the user to as for help.
+If the skill is invoked but no intent is uttered, the launch request prompts the user to ask for help.

 - "help"
 - "help me"